muhamadazmy/qbd/README.md

   -V, --version                  Print version
 ```

-To setup the cache, the `cache-size` (also store size) **MUST** be multiple of `block-size`.
-The `block-size` is by default `1mib``.
+To setup the cache, the `cache-size` (also store size) **MUST** be multiple of `page-size`.
+The `page-size` is by default `1mib``.
 This is the size of one commit operation to storage, so if it's too small, there will be many commits on cache eviction, too big will be fewer but bigger write transactions.

 The `store` can be provided multiple times on the command line.
 All stores will be `concatenated` and act as one.
 This allows you to have an `nbd` device that is bigger than any local `hdd` device alone.